mmbman/Katagiri/glossary.md

 "Wisdom beyond wisdom", or The Perfection of Wisdom.

 Prajñāpāramitā means "the Perfection of (Transcendent) Wisdom" in Mahāyāna Buddhism.
 Prajñāpāramitā refers to this perfected way of seeing the nature of reality, as well as to a particular body of sutras and to the personification of the concept in the Bodhisattva known as the "Great Mother" (Tibetan: Yum Chenmo).
 The word Prajñāpāramitā combines the [Sanskrit](glossary#sanskrit) words prajñā "wisdom" with pāramitā "perfection".
-Prajñāpāramitā is a central concept in Mahāyāna Buddhism and is generally associated with the doctrine of emptiness (Shunyata) or 'lack of Svabhava' (essence) and the works of Nagarjuna.
+Prajñāpāramitā is a central concept in Mahāyāna Buddhism and is generally associated with the doctrine of emptiness (śūnyatā) or 'lack of Svabhava' (essence) and the works of Nagarjuna.
 Its practice and understanding are taken to be indispensable elements of the Bodhisattva path.

 According to [Edward Conze](glossary#edward-conze), the Prajñāpāramitā Sutras are "a collection of about forty texts ... composed somewhere on the Indian subcontinent between approximately 100 BC and AD 600."[1]
 Some Prajnāpāramitā sūtras are thought to be among the earliest Mahāyāna sūtras.[2][3]